 Tutorial by Bernhard Rieder, researcher and developer at Digital Methods Initiative.
 Detailed tutorial from the developer.

-The options include detailed information about ranking, accessibility, comments, networks of channels, featured videos, etc. The network analysis program Gephi is required for the .gdf output files for the Channel Network and Video network modules.
-A tutorial for this will be added to NetLab's Tools and Tutorials during Autumn 2020.
+The options include detailed information about ranking, accessibility, comments, networks of channels, featured videos, etc. The network analysis program Gephi is required for the .gdf output files for the Channel Network and Video Network modules.

-Developer and researcher Bernhard Rieder has provided an extensive tutorial, explaining how the YouTube Data Tools work with YouTube API V3.
-It is strongly recommended to view the entire video including the initial 15 minutes of background at least once.
+Developer and researcher Bernhard Rieder has provided an extensive tutorial, explaining how the individual modules in YouTube Data Tools work.
+It is strongly recommended to view the entire video at least once.

-For convenience, here is a list of timed links to the specific module presentations in the tutorial video:
+For convenience, here is a list of timed links to specific advice and module presentations in the tutorial video:

 - crawls a network of channels connected via the "featured channels" (and via subscriptions) tab from a list of seeds.
 Seeds can be channels retrieved from a search or via manual input of channel IDs.